 CWA Section 303(d) and associated USEPA regulations contain provisions for developing TMDLs on impaired waterbodies.
-Twelve ++++ TMDLs have been developed in watersheds managed in part or whole by the USFS.
-The waiver requires compliance with all applicable TMDL implementation plans, while compliance with waiver conditions would be considered to be compliance with those TMDLs without TMDL implementation plans.
+Several TMDLs have been developed in watersheds managed in part or whole by the USFS.
+The Proposed Statewide Waiver requires compliance with all applicable TMDL implementation plans, while compliance with Waiver conditions would be considered to be compliance with those TMDLs without TMDL implementation plans.